avisoventures/avisoventures.github.io/content/posts/effective-company-wide-kpis.md

 However, in practice, KPIs are often:

 * Financial metrics that are really the CEO's KPIs.
 They may be critical to leadership but don't map clearly to most employees' day-to-day work.
 * Project priorities or checklists masquerading as KPIs.
-These are goals or tasks—not true performance indicators.
+These are goals or tasks - not true performance indicators.

 Despite good intentions, here's what often happens after non-KPIs are rolled out:

 * Many employees feel demoralized because they can't connect their work to the announced KPIs.
 * Managers ask teams to invent individual KPIs that somehow "roll up" to the company's KPIs.
-* Essential work—either intentionally or unintentionally—falls through the cracks.
+* Essential work, either intentionally or unintentionally, falls through the cracks.
 * Team and individual KPIs are forgotten within weeks as normal work priorities resurface.
 * The original company KPIs are never mentioned again.